 The image below shows the beginning of a knitted scarf that has been purled.
-Notice the working yarn is in the front from purling.
+Notice the working yarn is in the front from finishing a row of purling.

 As you can see, garter stitch looks the same using knits or purls.

-So as we work through these steps, keep in mind that you could make this knitted scarf either way.
+So as we work through these steps, keep in mind that you could make a knit scarf with either stitch.
 In other words, you could either knit all the rows or purl all the rows.

 Regardless of how you do it, you’ll still achieve the same look.
 Cool, right?